-Where an adrenaline auto-injector has been prescribed, the pupil's parent/carer should ensure that two in date adrenaline auto injectors (e.g. an Epi Pen) are kept in the school.
+Where an adrenaline auto-injector has been prescribed, the pupil's parent/carer should ensure that an in date adrenaline auto injector (e.g. an Epi Pen) is kept in school.
+Usually, the auto will be kept in the child's classroom.
 If appropriate, the pupil may keep an auto injector on their person - refer to the section on Self-Management.
-If this is not appropriate, the auto injector should be kept safely in the pupil's classroom.
-The second auto-injector should be kept in the medicine cupboard in the Rainbow Room and be available for administering if the pupil goes into anaphylactic shock.
 If the pupil's IHCP state that they need immediate access to the auto-injector, but the child is not able to safely keep their auto injector on their person, a plan will be put in place for designated staff members to keep the auto-injector with them, e.g. a Midday supervisor at lunchtime.
-An adult emergency auto-injector and two child auto-injectors should be kept in the medicine cupboard in the Rainbow Room and be available for administering if the pupil goes into anaphylactic shock.
-Parental consent will be required for children who have auto-injectors in school
+An adult emergency auto-injector and two child auto-injectors should be kept in the medicine cupboard in the School Office and be available for administering if the pupil goes into anaphylactic shock.
+Parental consent will be required for children who have auto-injectors in school.